Fleetwood Mac Documentary

 Fans of Neil Young realize that you never know for sure what you’re going to get with one of his albums.
 By 1974 when On The Beach first came out, Neil Young had soared in popularity with the albums After The Gold Rush and Harvest.
 After that #1 album in 1972, Young pivoted in 1973 to a live album of new songs, Time Fades Away.
 It has its moments, but even Neil was not satisfied with it.
 Then came On The Beach.

 This one was a regular studio album, but it wasn’t similar to the Country Rock feel of Harvest.
 It had more of a Blues Rock style with inherently depressing lyrics.
 Here’s the track list, which is the same for both the original album and the 50th Anniversary version.
-The release date is November 8th, 2024.
+It was released on November 8th, 2024.

 Instead of selling millions like Harvest, the original On The Beach album sold a fraction of that (about 500,000 eventually), and made it to #16 on the Billboard album chart.
 Critics’ reviews were mixed at the time, but now it’s looked upon as an important step in Young’s development as an artist who explored a wide variety of musical styles.